LBCrion/sfwbar/doc/sfwbar.rst

 -------------
 Task switcher cycles the focus across windows (i.e. Alt-Tab function).
 Switcher can be invoked through a `SwitcherEvent` action.
-The forward switch action is bound to `SIGUSR1` signal by default,  in `sway`, the action is additioanlly bound to a change in a bar hidden_state property.
+The forward switch action is bound to `SIGUSR1` signal by default,  in `sway`, the action is additionally bound to a change in a bar hidden_state property.

 In sway, you can bind alt-tab using `bindsym Alt-Tab bar hidden_state toggle`